-We use this enlarged framework to carry out further explorations.
-The discussion below is based on the results of this extended model, which are fully elaborated in Appendix A.
+We use this enlarged framework to examine important variations.
+The discussion below is based on the results of the extended model, fully elaborated in Appendix A of the Online Supplementary Material.

-6.2.1 The Role of Pecuniary Costs

-First, we study how the propagation of technology and monetary policy shocks would change had we assumed that the costs of hiring were expressed in units of the numeraire good rather than intermediate firm output.
-The main implication of assuming pecuniary costs is that the first order condition for hiring becomes:
+6.3.1 The role of pecuniary costs First, we study how the propagation of technology and monetary policy shocks would change had we assumed that the costs of hiring were expressed in units of the numeraire good rather than intermediate firm output.
+The main implication of assuming pecuniary costs is that the first-order condition for hiring becomes which implies that the cost of the marginal hire is no longer affected directly by the shadow price Ψ_t .

-$$Q_t^N = g{H,t}, \tag{35}$$
+$$Q_t^N = g{H,t}, (35)$$